enterstudio/lycheejs-website/download/tutorial/README.md

-This is the folder for all lycheeJS Tutorials.
+This is the folder for all lychee.js Tutorials.